Discarded photo negatives show China in an era of change

 Quite how the negatives found their way into people's trash remains a mystery to the French collector and artist.
 But with the help of a local technician, he scans them in batches before adding the images to his archive.

 His ongoing "Beijing Silvermine" project paints a compelling picture of a country undergoing profound change.
-The collection -- which comprises of 850,000 photos -- offers an ordinary perspective on life in China that is often overlooked, said Sauvin, who lived in Beijing for over 12 years.
+The collection -- which comprises 850,000 photos -- offers an ordinary perspective on life in China that is often overlooked, said Sauvin, who lived in Beijing for over 12 years.

 "The way China was depicted through contemporary photography, propaganda and journalism (offered) a portrait far from the one I was witnessing," he said in a phone interview.
 "There was something more universal, something about collective memories, that started emerging.
 The photos show a side of China that was never really exported to the West."